srushti-714/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

+---
+lab:
+    title: 'Explore, transform, and load data into the Data Warehouse using Apache Spark'
+    module: 'Module 4'
+---

 # Module 4 - Explore, transform, and load data into the Data Warehouse using Apache Spark

 This module teaches how to explore data stored in a data lake, transform the data, and load data into a relational data store.
 The student will explore Parquet and JSON files and use techniques to query and transform JSON files with hierarchical structures.
 Then the student will use Apache Spark to load data into the data warehouse and join Parquet data in the data lake with data in the dedicated SQL pool.